This post may contain affiliate links. Please see our disclosure policy.

 Pumpkin Sheet Cake

-- Butter for greasing pan
+- butter or nonstick spray, for greasing pan

-- powdered/confectioners sugar for dusting
+- powdered sugar, for dusting

-- ¾ cup all-purpose flour plus a few teaspoons for preparing sheet pan
+- ¾ cup all-purpose flour, plus a few teaspoons for preparing sheet pan

 - 1 teaspoon ground cinnamon